huntdatacenter/docs/docs/do-science/guides/access-guides/reset-vpn.md

 We will communicate your VPN certificate over your organizational email.
 You will receive a link to an encrypted file archive (7z-file).

+::: expander "Windows" id="2-windows"

 2.1 Click on the link in the email to download the file and save this on your local computer.

-2.2 Unpack (extract) the file with compatible archive software
+2.2 Unpack (extract) the file using [7-zip](https://www.7-zip.org/download.html)

-::: expander "Windows" id="2-windows"

-extract your folder using [7-zip](https://www.7-zip.org/download.html)
+2.3 Use the key named **`7-ZIP file key`** from your Signal transfer to decrypt the archive folder.

 :::

 ::: expander "MacOS" id="2-macos"

+2.1 Click on the link in the email to download the file and save this on your local computer.

+2.2 Unpack (extract) the file with compatible archive software

 We recommend downloading [Keka](https://www.keka.io/en/download) to successfully unpack your archive folder